Save £150 on 2026/27 Programmes with our Early Bird offer

 The Exhibition

-The Mentoring year culminates with a group show in an impressive public gallery (co-curated by Lead Tutors, a guest curator and technicians).
+The Mentoring year culminates with a group show in an impressive public gallery (co-curated by the Lead Tutors).
 Participating artists will engage in all aspects of publicity, artist writing, funding, revenue and audience development.

 Alumni